beta exclusive

 3. Go to Photos > Tap on a photo or video to open it.

-4. Tap three dots at the top right and choose Download.
+4. Tap the three dots at the top right and choose Download.

 How to download photos from iCloud to Mac

-If you want to download photos from iCloud to your MacBook, the process is as simple as it is.
-Grab your Mac and sync it with your iCloud so that all your new photos will automatically upload to your cloud storage, where you can extract them at any time.
+If you want to do an iCloud Photos download to your MacBook, the process is straightforward.
+Similar to what you did with your iPhone, you need to sync your Mac with iCloud so that all your new photos will automatically upload to your cloud storage.
+From there, you can extract them at any time.

 Here’s how to do this:

-1. Click the Apple menu > System Settings > Apple ID > iCloud.
+1. Click the Apple menu > System Settings > Apple Account > iCloud.

 2. Click Photos and make sure Sync this Mac is turned on.